 A child who is shy may have a difficult time joining other children’s play.
 Overwhelmed by an attempt to do so, a child may instinctively bite the child with whom he or she is trying to play.
 This toddler needs the guidance of a caring adult who can help him or her learn positive social interaction skills.

-Take the Care Course Biting Hurts! to learn more about why young children bite and how to respond effectively.
+Take our 2 clock hour (0.2 CEU) Course Biting Hurts! to learn more about why young children bite and how to respond effectively.
 This course will help you develop strategies for preventing and handling biting incidents and communicate with parents about biting.